StevenMayher/431-2021/classes/class06/README.md

 ## Announcements

 1. Those of you unable to attend Tuesday's [Class 05](https://github.com/THOMASELOVE/431-2021/tree/main/classes/class05), I had problems getting the recording done properly so it is incomplete.
 I apologize and will implement a checklist so this is less likely to happen in the future.
-2. Feedback on the [Minute Paper after Class 05](https://github.com/THOMASELOVE/431-2021/tree/main/minutepapers) will be posted by class time.
+2. [Feedback on the Minute Paper after Class 05](https://github.com/THOMASELOVE/431-2021/tree/main/minutepapers) is now available.
+Please take a look.
+3. A list of "favorite movies" selected by students in 2020 and in 2021 will be **available by class time**.
-3. Here's a [PDF containing many useful R colors and their associated names](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class06/Rcolor.pdf), which you'll also now find on [our Data and Code page](https://github.com/THOMASELOVE/431-data/blob/main/Rcolor.pdf).
+4. Here's a [PDF containing many useful R colors and their associated names](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class06/Rcolor.pdf), which you'll also now find on [our Data and Code page](https://github.com/THOMASELOVE/431-data/blob/main/Rcolor.pdf).
-4. Reading for this weekend includes
+5. Reading for this weekend includes
     - [Project A](https://thomaselove.github.io/431-2021-projectA/) instructions (at minimum, work through [the main page](https://thomaselove.github.io/431-2021-projectA/), the [Data section](https://thomaselove.github.io/431-2021-projectA/data.html) and the [Proposal section](https://thomaselove.github.io/431-2021-projectA/proposal.html), and look at the [Proposal Example](https://thomaselove.github.io/431-2021-projectA/exampleA.html).)
     - Spiegelhalter *The Art of Statistics* through Chapter 2 (Summarizing and Communicating Numbers: Lots of Numbers)
     - I'd also recommend you look at Chapters 1-3 of [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) for some additional relevant information.
-5. [Lab 2](https://github.com/THOMASELOVE/431-2021/tree/main/labs) is your next substantial assignment, due 2021-09-20.
+6. [Lab 2](https://github.com/THOMASELOVE/431-2021/tree/main/labs) is your next substantial assignment, due 2021-09-20.
-6. [Noah Veltman](https://noahveltman.com/aimovies/) fed an artificial intelligence tool ([VQGAN+CLIP](https://alexasteinbruck.medium.com/vqgan-clip-how-does-it-work-210a5dca5e52)) movie descriptions and made it generate images.
+7. [Noah Veltman](https://noahveltman.com/aimovies/) fed an artificial intelligence tool ([VQGAN+CLIP](https://alexasteinbruck.medium.com/vqgan-clip-how-does-it-work-210a5dca5e52)) movie descriptions and made it generate images.
 [Can you guess the films](https://noahveltman.com/aimovies/)?

 ## Notes to Individual Students

 - **Sid Dugar, Anna Magoline, Drake McFaul and Tianze Wang**, please **activate** your Piazza accounts today.
+You haven't yet.
 - **Ava Fan, Rock Lim and Diya Yang**: you have two Piazza accounts each.
 Please **merge** your two accounts today - see my email.
-- **Gen Li, Anna Magoline and Tianze Wang**: email me your Favorite Movie Poster ([Syllabus Section 18](https://thomaselove.github.io/431-2021-syllabus/movies.html))
+- **Anna Magoline and Tianze Wang**: email me your Favorite Movie Poster ([Syllabus Section 18](https://thomaselove.github.io/431-2021-syllabus/movies.html))

 ## One Last Thing